Skip to content

 sh

-livn systems tune \
+livn systems mpi tune \

 system=./systems/graphs/EI2 \

-data=systems.data.EI.Spontaneous \
+target=systems.targets.EI.Spontaneous \

 --launch